TheOdinProject/curriculum/new_org/ruby/building_blocks.md

     * What is a symbol?
     * How is a symbol different from a string?
     * What is a Regular Expression (RegEx)?
-    * How can you center or justify a string?
+    * How can you center or right-justify a string?

 * Arrays: